Types of Journalism: 21 Different Types of Journalism

 15. Lifestyle Journalism

-Lifestyle journalism means the process of reporting events related to people’s lifestyles such as food, travel, cook, eating habits, yoga, home decoration, gardening, leisure, hobby, music, fashion, etc. It is one of the favorite types of journalism for the young generation.
+Lifestyle journalism is the process of reporting events related to people's lifestyles such as food, travel, cooking, eating habits, yoga, home decoration, gardening, leisure, hobby, music, fashion, etc. It is one of the favorite types of journalism for the young generation.
 Lifestyle journalism has become more popular in recent decades.
-It provides tips and tricks for leading a life with happiness avoiding common problems relevant to lifestyle.
+It provides tips and tricks for leading a life with happiness and avoiding common problems relevant to lifestyle.

 For example, "Vogue brings new fashion at shop in 2021."